Note: The links in this post are affiliate links.

 - key disk

-As you can see, we have several names to choose from, and they are all valid.
+As you can see, you have several names to choose from, and they are all valid.

-And by the way, Amazon has an amazing selection of “thumb drives” to choose from the next time you’re in the market for one.
-Click here (#ad) to check them out.
+Bonus tip: As you probably know, Amazon has an amazing selection of “thumb drives” to choose from the next time you’re in the market for one.
+Click here to check them out.